-The Managed Forest Law, administered by the Wisconsin Department of Natural Resources, is a landowner incentive program designed to encourage sustainable forestry on private woodlands in Wisconsin.
+The Managed Forest Law is a landowner incentive program designed to encourage sustainable forestry on private woodlands in Wisconsin.
+It is administered by the Wisconsin Department of Natural Resources.
 The law, through a written forest management plan, couples landowner objectives and timber harvesting, wildlife management, water quality and recreation to maintain a healthy and productive forest.

 To be eligible, a landowner must own a minimum of 10 contiguous acres of forestland with a minimum of 80% of the land in forest cover.

 Currently, the Managed Forest Law reduces property taxes to $1.74 per acre if the land is closed to public access.
 Up to 80 acres may be closed to public access by the landowner.